Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 For the GENEA Challenge 2022, we decided to evaluate motion appropriateness for speech in a different way.
-Our design goal for the 2022 challenge was to assess appropriateness whilst controlling for the human-likeness of the motion in an effective way.
-To do so, we took the idea of motion mismatching like in \citet{jonell2020let} and used it within every condition (not just for the recorded motion-capture data FNA/UNA): On each page, subjects were presented with a pair of videos containing the same speech audio.
-Both videos contained motion from the same condition and thus had the same overall motion quality, but one was matched to the speech audio and the other mismatched, belonging to unrelated speech.
+Our design goal for this challenge was to assess appropriateness whilst controlling for the human-likeness of the motion in an effective way.
+To do so, we took the idea of motion mismatching like in \citet{jonell2020let} (which studied facial motion rather than hand and body gestures) and used it within every condition, and not just for the recorded motion-capture data FNA/UNA.

+On each page, subjects were presented with a pair of videos containing the same speech audio.
+Both videos contained motion from the same source -- i.e., the same condition -- and were thus expected to have similar motion quality and motion characteristics (at least on average), but one was matched to the speech audio and the other mismatched, belonging to unrelated speech.
 Whether the left or the right video was mismatched was randomised.
 Subjects were then asked to ``Please indicate which character's motion best matches the speech, both in terms of rhythm and intonation and in terms of meaning.''
 In response, they could choose the character on the left, on the right, or indicate that the two were equally well matched (``They are equal'', also referred to as \emph{equal}\ or a \emph{tie}).
 We asked for preferences rather than ratings since there is evidence \cite{wolfert2021rate} that this is more efficient in pairwise comparisons like these.
 A screenshot of the evaluation interface used for the appropriateness studies is presented in Fig.\ \ref{fig:evaluation_interface_pairwise}.

-The extent to which test-takers prefer the character with the matched motion reveals how specific the gesture motion is to the given speech: Random motion will result in a 50--50 split, whereas conditions whose motion is more specifically appropriate to the input speech are expected to elicit a higher relative preference for the matched motion.
+The extent to which test-takers prefer the character with the matched motion reveals how specific the gesture motion is to the given speech: random motion will result in a 50--50 split, whereas conditions whose motion is more specifically appropriate to the input speech are expected to elicit a higher relative preference for the matched motion.
 In this type of evaluation, condition M (the mismatched condition) from the 2020 challenge will perform at chance rate, rather than being tied for second highest as in 2020.